brunorijsman/openssl-qkd/doc/security-in-the-classical-internet.md

    client_shared_secret

  * Now that the client and the server have agreed on a shared_secret, this value is used as the symmetric key to encrypt the rest of the conversation.

+## Example packet trace showing a Diffie-Hellman exchange.

+## What is OpenSSL and how does it fit into the picture?

+The open source OpenSSL library is widely used to provide security on the Internet.
+One of the main functions of the OpenSSL library is to implement the [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol, which forms the basis for the [Secure Hypertext Transfer Protocol (HTTPS)](https://en.wikipedia.org/wiki/HTTPS), which in turn enables secure and private browsing on the Internet.

+The name OpenSSL comes from the Secure Sockets Layer (SSL) protocol, a now outdated predecessor for the TLS protocol.

 # Diffie-Hellman In Action